 ‘Educate Yourself: Working Towards HIV Friendly Schools’ is a campaign CHIVA has been running since 2015 to raise awareness of the pastoral care needs of children living with and affected by HIV in UK schools.
-There is a guardian article here from Nov 15 interviewing two of our Youth Committee about their experiences of HIV in school.
+Read a guardian article here from November 2015 interviewing two of our Youth Committee about their experiences of HIV in school.

 CHIVA held a parliamentary event where speakers from education, health and young people spoke about the importance of this campaign.